 Variable Description Default <entry_index></entry_index> Enter the index number of the decoding rule that you want to create or modify.
 No default. url-type {plain regular} Enter to select between: plain-A simple string; a string of text that contains a literal URL. regular-A regular expression; a string of text that defines a search pattern for a URL that may come in many variations.
 No default. url-pattern " <url_string>"</url_string> Enter the URL path for which you want the decoding rule to apply.
-No default. <entry_index></entry_index> Enter the index number of the field that you want to create or modify.
-No default. base64-decoding {enable disable} Configure to enable Base64 decoding for the field. disable

-Variable Description Default css-decoding {enable disable} Configure to enable CSS decoding for the field. disable field-name " <parameter cookie_str>"</parameter Enter the parameter or cookie string for the field.
-No default. field-name-type {plain regular} Enter to select between: plain-A simple string; a string of text that contains a literal URL. regular-A regular expression; a string of text that defines a search pattern for a URL that may come in many variations.
+No default. b64arg {enable disable} When it's enabled, all the parameters in the URL will be decoded before being parsed.
+If you only want to decode certain parameters instead of all, you can disable this option and then enable the base64-decoding to apply the decoding for specified parameters. enable <entry_index></entry_index> Enter the index number of the field that you want to create or modify.
+No default. base64-decoding {enable disable} Configure to enable Base64 decoding for the field. disable css-decoding {enable disable} Configure to enable CSS decoding for the field. disable field-name " <parameter cookie_str>"</parameter Enter the parameter or cookie string for the field.
+No default. field-name-type {plain regular} plain-A simple string; a string of text that contains a literal URL. regular-A regular expression; a string of text that defines a search pattern for a URL that may come in many variations.
 No default. field-type {parameter cookie} Enter to select between: parameter-Enter to set a parameter field for the field. cookie-Enter to set a cookie field for the field.
 No default.